segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Data is not sent to Google

 In order for data to be sent downstream to Google Analytics, check your mappings to ensure that:
-1. The **setConfigurationFields** mapping is enabled in your mappings
+1. The **setConfigurationFields** mapping is enabled in your mappings.
 2. You've added at least one other event mapping for an event you want to send to Google Analytics.
+3. Your event mapping doesn't use the condition 'Event Type is Page,' which depends on the page event that's triggered when your site loads.
+The initial 'Page' event is claimed by the GA config command, so it can't be used for triggering additional events in GA4.
+We recommend using [analytics.track()](https://segment.com/docs/connections/spec/track/) for any extra events you'd like to appear in GA4.
+This ensures your events go through after the initial 'config' has loaded.

 The **setConfigurationFields** mapping is required in order for data to be sent downstream.
 If no other mappings are enabled, the destination does not send events.